American Express: Early history

 In 1880, American Express built a new warehouse behind the Broadway Building at 46 Trinity Place.
 The designer is unknown, but it has a façade of brick arches that are reminiscent of pre-skyscraper New York.
 American Express has long been out of this building, but it still bears a terracotta seal with the American Express Eagle.
 In 1890–91 the company constructed a new ten-story building by Edward H. Kendall on the site of its former headquarters on Hudson Street.
 By 1903, the company had assets of some $28 million, second only to the National City Bank of New York among financial institutions in the city.
 To reflect this, the company purchased the Broadway buildings and site.

-At the end of the Wells-Fargo reign in 1914, an aggressive new president, George Chadbourne Taylor (1868–1923), who had worked his way up through the company over the previous thirty years, decided to build a new headquarters.
+At the end of the Wells–Fargo reign in 1914, an aggressive new president, George Chadbourne Taylor (1868–1923), who had worked his way up through the company over the previous thirty years, decided to build a new headquarters.
 The old buildings, dubbed by The New York Times as "among the ancient landmarks" of lower Broadway, were inadequate for such a rapidly expanding concern.

 After some delays due to the First World War, the 21-story neo-classical American Express Co.
-Building was constructed in 1916–17 to the design of James L. Aspinwall, of the firm of Renwick, Aspinwall & Tucker, the successor to the architectural practice of the eminent James Renwick Jr. The building consolidated the two lots of the former buildings with a single address: 65 Broadway.
+Building was constructed in 1916–17 to the design of J. Lawrence Aspinwall, of the firm of Renwick, Aspinwall & Tucker, the successor to the architectural practice of James Renwick Jr. The building consolidated the two lots of the former buildings with a single address: 65 Broadway.
 This building was part of the "Express Row" section of lower Broadway at the time.
 The building completed the continuous masonry wall of its block-front and assisted in transforming Broadway into the "canyon" of neo-classical masonry office towers familiar to this day.
 American Express sold this building in 1975, but retained travel services there.
 The building was also the headquarters over the years of other prominent firms, including investment bankers J.& W. Seligman & Co.
 (1940–74), the American Bureau of Shipping, a maritime concern (1977–86), and later J.J.
 Kenny, and Standard & Poor's, the latter of which renamed the building for itself.